br0kend/react/docs/tutorial/tutorial.md

 4. Add a toggle button that lets you sort the moves in either ascending or descending order.
 5. When someone wins, highlight the three squares that caused the win.

-Throughout this tutorial, we have touched on a number of React concepts including elements, components, props, and state.
-For a more in-depth explanation for each of these topics, check out [the rest of the documentation](/react/docs/hello-world.html).
+Throughout this tutorial, we have touched on a number of Reacc concepts including elements, components, props, and state.
+For a more in-depth explanation for each of these topics, check out [the rest of the documentation](/reacc/docs/hello-world.html).
 To learn more about defining components, check out the [`React.Component` API reference](/react/docs/react-component.html).